-As described in Item 2 ("Financial Information - Liquidity and Capital Resources - Availability of Additional Funds"), between June 2009 and August 2011, we raised an aggregate of \$2,398,639 in debt financing.
-Such debt, together with accrued interest, will become due and payable between September 2011 and February 2012.
+As described in Item 2 ("Financial Information - Liquidity and Capital Resources - Availability of Additional Funds"), between June 2009 and November 2011, we raised an aggregate of \$3,498,629 in debt financing.
+The outstanding balance of such debt, together with accrued interest, will become due and payable between November 2011 and November 2012.
 In addition, pursuant to a promissory note issued to an equipment vendor, as of June 30, 2011, we were obligated to pay an aggregate of \$243,036, together with accrued interest, in equal monthly installments through February 2014.
-In August 2011, we received a notice of default from the equipment vendor with regard to the failure to pay the installments due in June, July and August 2011.
+In August 2011, we received a notice of default from the equipment vendor with regard to the failure to pay certain installments (the June through November 2011 installments are currently unpaid).
 Based upon the foregoing, the equipment vendor has reserved the right to, among other things, demand the immediate payment of the total amount payable.
+We are currently seeking to settle our obligation to the equipment vendor.
 Unless we obtain additional financing or, upon our request, the debtholders agree to convert their debt into equity or extend the maturity dates of the debt, we will not be able to repay such debt.
-Even if we are able to satisfy our debt obligations, our cash balance and the revenues for the foreseable future from our anticipated operations will not be sufficient to fund the development of our business plan.
-Accordingly, we will be required to raise capital from one or more sources.
-There is no guarantee that adequate funds will be available when needed from additional debt or equity financing, or from other sources, or on terms attractive to us.
-Our inability to obtain sufficient funds in the future would, at a minimum, require us to delay, scale back, or eliminate some or all of our contemplated activities, which could have a substantial negative effect on our results of operations and financial condition.
+Even if we are able to satisfy our debt obligations, our cash balance and the revenues for the foreseeable future from our anticipated operations will not be available when needed from additional debt or equity financing, or from other sources, or on terms attractive to us.
+Our inability to obtain sufficient funds will be available when needed from additional debt or equity financing, or form other sources, or on terms attractive to us.
+Our inability to obtain sufficient funds will be available when needed from dedita, scale back, or eliminate some or all of our contemplated activities, which could have a substantial negative effect on our results of operations and financial condition.